Deep Necklift Surgery in London

 How long does a necklift last?

 A deep necklift surgery is a permanent result.
 However, it cannot stop the aging process, and everyone will age on top of the result in the years to come.
-What the benefit of a necklift is however is that it rewinds the clock, so you are starting off from a better place.
-During your peri-operative assessment a holistic approach is taken by Mr Orfaniotis and his team.
-Recommendations can be made on how to optimise your surgical result in the long-term including supplement choices, diet, skincare and additional non-invasive treatments.
+What the benefit of a necklift is, however, is that it rewinds the clock, so you are starting off from a better place.
+During your peri-operative assessment, a holistic approach is taken by Mr Orfaniotis and his team.
+Recommendations can be made on how to optimise your surgical result in the long-term, including supplement choices, diet, skincare and additional non-invasive treatments.

 Are there any non-invasive alternatives to a necklift?

 Unfortunately, once the muscle layer in the neck has weakened and there is excess skin or deep fat protrusion, there are no non-invasive procedures that can restore the contour and definition of the neck and jawline fully.
-There are many fat dissolving treatments marketed for submental (under the chin) bulging, however through understanding the mechanisms discussed above, it becomes obvious that without the muscles been fixed and fat removed through surgery, the improvement will be minimal.
+There are many fat dissolving treatments marketed for submental (under the chin) bulging.
+However through understanding the mechanisms discussed above, it becomes obvious that without the muscles being fixed and fat removed through surgery, the improvement will be minimal.
 Skin quality can certainly be improved through non-invasive methods such as devices that combine radiofrequency with microneedling, or Profhilo injections which stimulate the local production of collagen.
-Indeed, skin quality is an important aspect whether a necklift is performed or not, and these treatments are often recognised by Mr Orfaniotis as helping optimise and maintain results.
+Indeed, skin quality is an important aspect of whether a necklift is performed or not, and these treatments are often recognised by Mr Orfaniotis as helping optimise and maintain results.

-It si possible that previous surgical of non-surgical treatments can have a negative impact on the outcomes of neck lift surgery.
+It is possible that previous surgical or non-surgical treatments can have a negative impact on the outcomes of neck lift surgery.
 Previous aggressive liposuction, VASER, skin tightening devices targeting the superficial layers under the skin, fat dissolving injections, can all cause a variable degree of internal scarring, and as a result make surgery more complex and less effective.
 The main concern is the difficulty in separating the platysma muscle within the scar tissue, which results in a thin friable layer, with possible areas of perforation.
 The platysma muscle is essential in obtaining the desired neck contour and jawline definition, and its integrity is paramount for successful results.
 Mr Orfaniotis will make a detailed assessment during a face-to-face consultation and answer these concerns on a individual basis.
 Unfortunately it is impossible to accurately predict the amount of scarring before surgery, and is very rare that any investigation can give an answer to that.
 Hence the decision to proceed with surgery if you had any of those treatments must be taken with consideration of those risks.

 Can I have a necklift after a facelift?